Sleeping in Airports

 1. Enjoy a good meal

-Airport DiningWhether you’re waiting for a short- or long-haul flight, you might want a more decent meal than whatever they’re serving on board.
+Airport DiningWhether waiting for a short- or long-haul flight, you might want a better meal than whatever they’re serving on board.
 Luckily, you’ve got a good range of options here.
 For a proper and leisurely sit-down meal, check out Cesar’s Little Italy, the Fly Inn Restaurant, Pier Zero, and Nordic Kitchen.
-O’Leary’s, 60° Bar and Brewery, The Oak Barrel Irish Pub, and Wine & View, and Moi Helsinki offer international craft beers and wines, perfect for hanging out for a awhile or doing your own unofficial bar crawl.
+O’Leary’s, 60° Bar and Brewery, The Oak Barrel Irish Pub, Wine & View, and Moi Helsinki offer international craft beers and wines, perfect for hanging out for a while or doing your own unofficial bar crawl.
 Or, opt for speedier options like Two Tigers Sushi and Noodles, Helsinki Market, Ulappa, and Helsinki Sausage Co.
 You’ll find several Starbucks and Burger Kings, too.
-A few options stay open 24-hours, if you’re camping out overnight.
+A few options remain open 24 hours if you’re staying overnight.

 2. Lounge

 Airport LoungesAirport lounges are no longer the exclusive enclave of First and Business Class flyers.
-In fact, a few lounges here cater to all travellers, regardless of your flight class or airline.
-Simply pay an all-inclusive fee to gain access to unlimited food, drinks, WiFi, and comfortable, quieter digs than the main terminal.
-A couple lounges even have shower facilities!
+A few lounges here cater to all travellers, regardless of your flight class or airline.
+Pay an all-inclusive fee to access unlimited food, drinks, WiFi, and comfortable, quieter digs than the main terminal.
+A couple of lounges even have shower facilities!
 Pre-book online or use your lounge membership program to gain entry.
 See our Helsinki Airport Guide for locations.

 3. Shop

 ShoppingTake your time browsing the many shops, all offering that well-curated, modern design.
-You’ll find plenty of Duty Free options, so sample the body lotions and makeup there, or window shop at high-end boutiques.
-There are several bookstores, offering both Finnish and English titles.
-For something local, visit the Iittala Store, Finspiration, and the locally-made, internationally-known Merimekko fabric and fashion company.
+You’ll find plenty of Duty-Free options, so sample the body lotions and makeup or window shop at high-end boutiques.
+Several bookstores are offering both Finnish and English titles.
+For something local, visit the Iittala Store, Finspiration, and the locally-made, internationally-known Marimekko fabric and fashion company.

 4. Get a massage or haircut

-The Relax and Fly Feel Good Lounge offers spa services in-terminal, including massages, which are perfect for working out those annoying neck creaks from your last flight.
-In need of a shave or a haircut?
-The Beauty Salon and Barber has a couple locations that offer styling services and touch-ups.
+The Relax and Fly Feel Good Lounge offers spa services in-terminal, including massages, perfect for working out those annoying neck creaks from your last flight.
+Are you in need of a shave or a haircut?
+The Beauty Salon and Barber has a couple of locations that offer styling services and touch-ups.

 5. Check out the art and aviation